SciAgentGym: Benchmarking Multi-Step Scientific Tool-use in LLM Agents: Experiments

 \paragraph{Error recovery trajectories are essential.} We compare Qwen3-VL-8B-Merged trained on full trajectories with error recovery to Qwen3-VL-8B-NoError trained only on clean trajectories.
 Table~\ref{tab:transfer} shows that Qwen3-VL-8B-NoError underperforms across most subjects.
 This performance gap indicates that exposure to failure-correction sequences is important for robust tool-use.

 \paragraph{Tool-use capabilities scale more readily than static SFT knowledge.} Finally, we examine how performance scales with training data under tool-augmented versus tool-free evaluation.
 Figure~\ref{fig:ckpt} tracks success rates across training checkpoints.
-Tool-augmented Success Rate improves steadily as we add more training samples, while tool-free performance saturates early and plateaus despite continued training.
+Tool-augmented Success Rate improves with data scale, despite non-monotonic fluctuations, while tool-free performance saturates early and plateaus despite continued training.
 This contrast suggests that tool-use behaviors are more data-scalable: additional trajectories teach models better interaction patterns, verification habits, and error handling.
 In contrast, the static knowledge and reasoning acquired through SFT alone appears harder to scale with more data.
 These findings support the value of large-scale tool-augmented training data for building capable scientific agents, as tool integration enables continued performance gains that are beyond the reach of internal textual reasoning.